The Game of Life on the Robinson Triangle Penrose Tiling: Still Life: Questions

 As still lifes are, by definition, stationary, they lend themselves well to a classification scheme.
 Two natural questions that follow are then:

 \begin{question} Do any gliders exist in the Robinson triangle Penrose Game of Life? \end{question} In \cite{Gou12}, a glider in the rhombus variation of the Penrose Game of Life was presented.
 As the Robinson triangle variation is easily derivable from the rhombus, it seems natural to ask whether this tiling admits gliders.
+In our random simulations, we did not find any gliders.

 \begin{question} Can one classify oscillators in the Robinson triangle Penrose Game of Life? \end{question} In the course of this project, we discovered a period-14 oscillator, shown in Figure~\ref{fig:oscillator}.
 Are there any more?
-Does there exist a natural classification scheme for these oscilators?
+Does there exist a natural classification scheme for these oscillators?